christianwach/civicrm-admin-utilities/README.md

 #### Notes ####

 This plugin requires a minimum of *WordPress 4.4* and *CiviCRM 4.6*.
 For versions of CiviCRM prior to 4.6, this plugin requires the corresponding branch of the [CiviCRM WordPress plugin](https://github.com/civicrm/civicrm-wordpress) plus the custom WordPress.php hook file from the [CiviCRM Hook Tester repo on GitHub](https://github.com/christianwach/civicrm-wp-hook-tester) so that it overrides the built-in CiviCRM file.
 Please refer to the each repo for further instructions.

+If you have installed the Shoreditch extension for CiviCRM, then this plugin does its best to make it compatible with WordPress.
+Unfortunately, Shoreditch version 0.1-alpha25 now makes it very difficult to override the margin applied to the body tag on the front end of your site, so you will have to do this yourself.
+See [this PR for details](https://github.com/civicrm/org.civicrm.shoreditch/pull/291).

 #### Installation ####